onetruemint/OTM-Home/.devcontainer/README.raspi.md

 # Raspberry Pi Deployment Guide

-This guide explains how to deploy the portal and mongo-express services on a Raspberry Pi (or any separate server) while keeping the backend services (MongoDB, Kafka, etc.) on your main server.
+This guide explains how to deploy the portal service on a Raspberry Pi (or any separate server) while keeping the backend services (Kafka, etc.) on your main server.

 ## Architecture

-- **Backend Server**: Runs MongoDB, Kafka, Ollama, Keycloak, and other backend services
+- **Backend Server**: Runs Kafka, Ollama, Keycloak, and other backend services
-- **Raspberry Pi**: Runs Portal (Next.js frontend) and Mongo Express (database viewer)
+- **Raspberry Pi**: Runs Portal (Next.js frontend)

 ## Prerequisites